Words by Katie Hagan.

 “It’s my own story, I guess, exploring the contradictions within myself.
 I feel like I am so many different things in my own body and making fire bird was a way to reconcile the ways of being that I experience.”

-Dance artist Julie Cunningham has accumulated an array of dance identities over an illustrious career.
+Dance artist Julie Cunningham has accumulated an array of dance identities over their career.
 The dancer trained at Rambert, moved to New York to dance for the Merce Cunningham Company and then returned to the UK to work with the Michael Clark Company.
 After absorbing various techniques or as Julie elucidates various ways ‘to be’, in 2017 it was no doubt time for the emerging choreographer to create their own company.

 Three years later, the award-winning artist has a sold-out Barbican Pit run to their name, fellowships, and is performing an abstract interpretation of the well-oiled ballet ‘The Fire Bird’ at NOW 20, programmed by The Yard Theatre.